The Opportunity in Real Estate Investment in Nigeria:

 In Rentals, you buy a property to put on the market for monthly or yearly rental.
 It has a lot of upsides like; regular cash flow, asset appreciation, collateral for loans, and property can be sold afterward for a profit.

-The downside is that just like in many numerous Lekki and Banana island apartments, you may experience non-subscription of your apartment for long periods.
+The downside is that just like in many numerous Lekki phase 1 and Banana island apartments, you may experience non-subscription of your apartment for long periods.

 A company like First World Communities handles rentals in a prime place like Abijo and a 3 bedroom flat there goes for NGN1.2m per year with a property worth of 25m.